inspr/core-legacy/doc/schemas_and_types.md

   name: channel_type_example
 schema: {"type":"int"}
 ```
-It is also possible to define the schema as a path to an `.avsc` file (which describes an Avro Schema).
+It is also possible to define the schema as a path to an `.avsc` or `.schema` file (which describes an Avro Schema).
 In this way, the defined schema will be the one written in the file.
 For example, if we define the schema file `my_type_schema.avsc` as:

 ```avsc
 {"type":"int"}